nephtyws/dehasher/README.md

 # Dehasher

-- Automatically identify the different types of hash (Currently!)
+- Automatically identify the different types of hash (Currently only support identify)
+- Please let me know if you find a bug or issue!
+(Mail me or use issues on this repository!)
+- ninl123@naver.com

 # Future goals